Santy-K/Skin-Lesion-DL-Classifier/README.md

 Accuracy of the network on the 2000 train images: 65 % Accuracy of the network on the 600 test images: 49 % Accuracy of the network on the 150 validation images: 54 %

+Notes about parameters while training base model
+- used weighted random sampler on validation and test as well as training
+- used randomly cropped images? on data - need to look into making sure it does not crop out entire mole
+-